RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 is this useful?

 1. Templates can drill through the relationships simply by using the dot notation in field placeholders
-2. Other sub systems of Stem can make use this feature for example filtering and sorting.
+2. Other features of Stem can make use this feature, for example filtering and sorting.

-Performance permitting, there is no limit to how deep you can drill with this pattern.
+Performance permitting, there is no limit to how deep you can drill with this pattern in most cases.

 ## Finding a record